MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   Define a list of sites, based on URL patterns, that are allowed to run JavaScript.

-If you don't configure this policy, the global default value from the [DefaultJavaScriptSetting](#defaultjavascriptsetting) policy (if set) or the user's personal configuration is used for all sites.
+If you don't configure this policy, [DefaultJavaScriptSetting](#defaultjavascriptsetting) applies for all sites, if it's set.
+If not, the user's personal setting applies.

+For detailed information on valid url patterns, please see [https://go.microsoft.com/fwlink/?linkid=2095322](https://go.microsoft.com/fwlink/?linkid=2095322). * is not an accepted value for this policy.

   #### Supported features: